OpenTranslationBible/open-bible/en-GB/25.Lamentations/md/lamentations-03.md

 ## Lamentations 3:27

-It is good for a man to bear the yoke in his youth.
+It is advantageous for a man to bear the yoke in his youth.

 ## Lamentations 3:28